Steps to apply

 - Test scores: 22 ACT or 1030 SAT

 - Grade Point Average: 3.3 (4.0 scale)

-Transfer students should have a minimum college grade point average of 2.0 for admission.
-Bluffton has agreements with area two-year colleges that allow students to use an associate's degree toward a baccalaureate degree in accounting, business administration, criminal justice, dietetics, social work, sociology and early childhood education.
+A dedicated admissions transfer coordinator will work individually with you throughout the application process.
+Bluffton has agreements with area two-year colleges that allow an associate's degree to be used toward a baccalaureate degree in accounting, business administration, criminal justice, dietetics, social work, sociology and early childhood education.